Click here to read Part 1 – Boy Meets Girl, Girl Meets Fridge

 There were footsteps and rustling and clanking metal and running water and Zoe knew that they were about to start doing the autopsy.
 To take her mind off her rising panic, Zoe considered the nature of screaming.
 She thought maybe she hadn’t been able to scream earlier that day because she was holding her breath out of fear, so when it came time to scream she had no air.
 And now, she couldn’t scream because she was dead, but then again she was thinking, and she was dead.

 Didn’t that mean she was able to do some things she had done when she was alive?
-She wondered what might happen if she tried to take a breath, if she took that nice icy wonderful air into her lungs, so she did and much to her surprise she actually felt her chest rise with the effort.
+She wondered what might happen if she tried to take a breath, if she took that nice icy wonderful air down deep into her lungs, so she did and much to her surprise she actually felt her chest rise with the effort.
 “Ho-lee hell,” said the younger man standing over her.
 She took another breath and he continued in a quavering voice.
 “Dr. Bonaventure?
 I think we got a live…”

 Zoe screamed finally and the sound that came from her throat was so high pitched she could barely hear it, but Dr. Bonaventure and Milo grabbed their ears and writhed like they couldn’t stand the sound.
 That was how she realized her eyes were open, too, because she could see them doing it.
 Zoe sat up suddenly and kept screaming long past the point she should have run out of air.
 She kept screaming till Dr. Bonaventure struggled his way over to her and patted her on the arm gently.
 He had his head tilted against his shoulder trying to plug his ear with it, and he patted her soothingly with his free hand.
 He had a kindly face and gray hair and black-rimmed eyeglasses balanced precariously way down on the tip of his nose.
 He was wearing a ratty-looking Mr. Rogers cardigan sweater over his lab coat.
 He looked huggable, like somebody’s grandpa or something.
 He looked so sweet and dear and trustworthy that she stopped screaming and him and Milo, who was a plump nerdish guy with dark brown skin and a round Afro and a bow tie, unplugged their ears.
 “Am I a ghost?” she said once she caught her breath.